Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

   project-id: 12345 # Required
 ```

-Otherwise, cross-platform references will not resolve, and you are likely to encounter errors executing dbt commands.
+Otherwise, cross-platform references will not resolve properly, and you will encounter errors executing dbt commands.

 #### General troubleshooting tips